 Which gaming range is better between Alienware and ROG?

-If you have a larger budget, Alienware will offer better durability and performance, but you will need to fork out a lot more of your hard-earned dough compared to a ROG, which are incredible laptops with a lower price tag.
+If you have a larger budget, Dell's Alienware offers better durability and performance than Asus, but you will need to fork out a lot more of your hard-earned dough compared to a ROG, which are incredible laptops with a lower price tag.

 These are two of the biggest brands in computing for a reason.
 If you shop well and do your research, you will likely find an incredible laptop that suits you perfectly from either brand.